Maharashtra State Film Award for Best Actor

-The Maharashtra State Film Award for Best Actor is an award, begun in 1962, presented annually at the Maharashtra State Film Awards of India to an actor for best performance in a Marathi cinema.
-The awardees are decided by a jury constituted every year.
-They are announced by the Minister for Cultural Affairs and are presented by the Chief Minister.
-The inaugural award was named as "Shahu Modak Award for Best Actor" and was awarded to Gajanan Jagirdar for the film Shahir Parshuram.
+The Maharashtra State Film Award for Best Actor is an honour presented annually at the Maharashtra State Film Awards to recognize an actor for the best performance in a leading role in a Marathi film industry.
+Established in 1962, the recipients are selected by a jury constituted each year by the Government of Maharashtra.
+They are announced by the Minister for Cultural Affairs and presented by the Chief Minister of Maharashtra.
+Over the course of 62 award ceremonies, accounting for ties and repeat winners, the award has been presented to 44 different actors.
+The award was later renamed the Shahu Modak Award for Best Actor.
+Recipients receive a statuette and a cash prize of ₹1 lakh (US$1,000).

-Winners

-Ashok Saraf (top) and Nilu Phule (bottom) are the most frequent winners with Five and three awards respectively.